AulendurForge/Cortex-vLLM/docs/operations/offline-deployment.md

 This guide explains how to prepare, transfer, and deploy Cortex in completely offline environments.

+### Using the Admin UI "Deployment" page (recommended for migrations)

+If you already have a running Cortex instance (online or staging) and want to migrate it to an offline machine, you can use the Admin UI:

+- **Admin UI → Deployment**: Generates an "offline migration package" directory on disk that can include:
+  - Docker images (gateway/frontend + engines + infra)
+  - Database dump (pg_dump)
+  - Manifests for models/config (with secrets redacted)
+  - Optional large archives (model weights and HF cache)

+This is intended for the workflow: online/staging instance → validate models/config → export package → transfer → import on offline instance.

 ---

 ## How Offline Operation Works